scholzj/aws-minikube/README.md

 * External DNS (Replaces Route53 mapper)
 * Ingress

 The addons will be installed automatically based on the Terraform variables.

+## Custom addons

+Custom addons can be added if needed.
+Fro every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.